kaaproject/kaa-rfcs/0016/README.md

             "doc":"Amount of milliseconds since the timestamp until the message expires.
 Value of 0 is reserved to indicate no expiration."
         },
         {
+            "name":"appName",
+            "type":"string",
+            "doc":"Application name of the endpoint, for which tokens are revoked" },
+        {
             "name":"endpointId",
             "type":"string",
             "doc":"Identifier of the endpoint associated with revoked tokens"